vmaneas/scm-assignment/README.md

 ### `Run Automation tests`

-- To run the tests in Cypress run: `$ ./node_modules/.bin/cypress open`
+- To run the tests in Cypress, run: `$ ./node_modules/.bin/cypress open`
-- To run the tests in Cypress headless: `$ ./node_modules/.bin/cypress run`
+- To run the tests in Cypress headless, run: `$ ./node_modules/.bin/cypress run`

 ### `In case of Cypress error`